-Backpacking can be incredibly expensive, especially for those just starting out.
-So, how can you get into backpacking without breaking the bank?
+Backpacking gear can be incredibly expensive, especially for those just starting out.
+So, how can you get into backpacking without going over your budget?

 Start planning early